evs-chris/raport/Operators.md

 <dl>
 <dt><code>(any[], number) => any</code></dt>
-<dd>Returns the nth item in the given array using a 1-based index.</dd>
+<dd>Returns the nth item in the given array using a 1-based index.
+If the number is negative, the offset is from the end rather than the beginning.</dd>
 <dt><code>number => any</code> (aggregate)</dt>
-<dd>Returns the nth item in the current source using a 1-based index.</dd>
+<dd>Returns the nth item in the current source using a 1-based index.
+If the number is negative, the offset is from the end rather than the beginning.</dd>
 </dl>

 </dl>